 Here are 9 things you can do right now to prepare for a fast turnaround on your web site project.
-A library that prepares well can have a new site up within a month.
-A library that doesn't prepare may take almost a year.

 - Decide who you're trying to reach.